- Duration: 6 Days / 5 Nights

 Finally, travel to Luxor airport for your journey to Cairo, where you will spend the night in a 5* hotel.

-Day Six: Come to the end of your 6-day Egypt holiday for Christmas and New Year.
+Day Six: Come to the end of your 6 days Xmas Egypt holiday.

 After breakfast at the hotel, our representative will drive you to the airport and help you with final departure procedures, bringing your Egypt Christmas trip to a close.
 Hint: To adapt your requirements and meet your demands, you may offer your opinions about adding or eliminating any trips from your schedule.